Body Count

 - closes the quotes on

-- adding
+printf - adding

-for a new command - adding
+;for a new command - adding

-to comment the rest of the line However, this only prints the last line of result of command.
-This can be worked around with by appending ` | head n1to the command which enables to view first line instead and changing the
+#to comment the rest of the line However, this only prints the last line of result of command.
+This can be worked around with by appending ` | head n1to the command which enables to view first line instead and changing thehead` parameter can view every result line by line.

 Locating flag